 Instead of using QR codes, you can also use barcodes if you have one of Foolography's Entagged devices.
-You can purchase them directly though us, please reach out to firstname.lastname@example.org for more info.
+It is a small devise that you connect to your Nikon or Canon camera.
+You can purchase it directly through us.

 Please follow these steps when you set up a job: